 Our board of directors is responsible for overseeing our affairs.
 Our board of directors conducts its business through meetings and actions taken by written consent in lieu of meetings.
 The policy of our board of directors, as set forth in our Corporate Governance Guidelines (the "Guidelines"), is to encourage and promote the attendance by each director at all scheduled meetings of our board of directors and all meetings of our stockholders.
-During the year ended December 31, 2011, our board of directors held seven meetings, and each of our directors attended at least 75% of the meetings that were held during the period in which they served as a director.
+During the year ended December 31, 2013, our board of directors held ten meetings and all of our eight directors attended at least 75% of the meetings that were held during the period in which they served as a director.
 Each of our directors who served on a committee of our board of directors attended at least 75% of the meetings of such committee that were held during the period in which they served on such committee.
-In 2011, all of the nine directors then serving on our board of directors attended our 2011 Annual Meeting of Stockholders.
+In 2013, seven of the eight directors then serving on our board of directors attended our 2013 Annual Meeting of Stockholders.